Achuan-2/Splicing-Sites-Predicter/report/SVM.md

 Figure 1 shows the sequence logo of 11 upstream bases and 11 downstream bases of all donor site GT base pairs in the training dataset.
 A sequence logo is a graphical representation of an amino acid or nucleic acid multiple sequence alignment.
 Each logo consists of stacks of symbols, one stack for each position in the sequence.
 The overall height of the stack indicates the sequence conservation at that position, while the height of symbols within the stack indicates the relative frequency of each amino or nucleic acid at that position.
 In general, a sequence logo provides a richer and more precise description of, for example, a binding site, than would a consensus sequence.

-From the sequence logoof all donor site GT bases for the upstream 11 bases and the downstream 11 bases, we can find that the bases at sites -3 to 5 are conservative, while the base frequencies at other sites are disordered, so I choose -3 to 5 as the signal sequence.
+From the sequence logo of the upstream 11 bases and the downstream 11 bases from the GT

+ base pair , we can find that the bases at sites -3 to 5 are conservative, while the base frequencies at other sites are disordered, so I choose -3 to 5 as the signal sequence.
 However, considering that SVM may be able to find unknown base associations, I also choose other lengths to explore the model effect,using SVM function in the Python Sklearn package for training and predicting.

 ### Window=[-3, 6]